doramarcec/HER2-breast-cancer-modelling/README.md

 Considering the model rules outlined above, we are going to define our HER2+ breast cancer model (prior to any treatment) as follows:
 ```
-print("Prior to Herceptin treatment when HER2 is ON:")
+print("Prior to Trastuzumab treatment when HER2 is ON:")

 model_definition = """